How am I judged at the Canada-Wide Science Fair?

 • How can I attend the Canada-Wide Science Fair?

-In order to become a Finalist at the Canada-Wide Science Fair (CWSF), a student must be selected to attend CWSF at a Regional STEM fair.
+In order to become a finalist at the Canada-Wide Science Fair (CWSF), a student must be selected to attend CWSF at a Regional STEM fair.
 Regional STEM fairs are held across the country and each has their entry & eligibility requirements.
 To find your ...

 • Where can I find my closest regional STEM fair?